Bonggal/DesignPatternExample/README.md

 # DesignPatternExample
-Some example of design pattern
+Some example of design pattern in java

 1. Chain of Responsibility Pattern
 2. Command Pattern